insane/discord-bulk-message-deleter/README.md

 2. Clone the repository to a folder or download as ZIP - make sure to extract
 3. Open the terminal in the directory you extracted in and install the required python modules needed to run the program by doing **pip install -r requirements.txt**
 4. After the installer closes, put your token in the json file and run **start.bat**
-5. You will have 3 prompts to choose from: cl deletion - Deletes messages from bottom to top in the channel whenever you say **cl** silent deletion - Deletes messages from bottom to top with a message link reverse silent deletion - Deletes messages from top to bottom with a message link
+5. You will have 3 prompts to choose from to start deleting!

 ## DO NOT SHARE THE TOKEN